marijnh/Eloquent-JavaScript/05_higher_order.md

 {{id scripts}}

-## Script data set
+## Script dataset

 One area where higher-order functions shine is data processing.
 To process data, we'll need some actual example data.
-This chapter will use a ((data set)) about scripts—((writing system))s such as Latin, Cyrillic, or Arabic.
+This chapter will use a ((dataset)) about scripts—((writing system))s such as Latin, Cyrillic, or Arabic.

-Remember ((Unicode)) from [Chapter ?](values#unicode), the system that assigns a number to each character in written language?
+Remember ((Unicode)), the system that assigns a number to each character in written language, from [Chapter ?](values#unicode)?
 Most of these characters are associated with a specific script.
 The standard contains 140 different scripts, of which 81 are still in use today and 59 are historic.

 Though I can fluently read only Latin characters, I appreciate the fact that people are writing texts in at least 80 other writing systems, many of which I wouldn't even recognize.
 For example, here's a sample of ((Tamil)) handwriting:

 {{figure {url: "img/tamil.png", alt: "A line of verse in Tamil handwriting.
 The characters are relatively simple, and neatly separated, yet completely different from Latin."}}}

-{{index "SCRIPTS data set"}}
+{{index "SCRIPTS dataset"}}

-The example ((data set)) contains some pieces of information about the 140 scripts defined in Unicode.
+The example ((dataset)) contains some pieces of information about the 140 scripts defined in Unicode.
 It is available in the [coding sandbox](https://eloquentjavascript.net/code#5) for this chapter[ ([_https://eloquentjavascript.net/code#5_](https://eloquentjavascript.net/code#5))]{if book} as the `SCRIPTS` binding.
 The binding contains an array of objects, each of which describes a script:

 ```{lang: "json"}